 Dash digital currency focuses on speed and privacy.
 It relies on a set of 11 algorithms that ensure fair distribution among miners.
 This algorithm is unlike bitcoin and litecoin that only operates using a single algorithm.
 It is also referred to as the ‘Dark coin’.

-Bitcoin’s Journey so Far
+Bitcoin’s History so Far

 Bitcoin’s journey began in 2008 with an anonymous individual referred to as Satoshi Nakamoto.
 In 2009, the bitcoin creators introduced its software to the public for mining for the first time.
 These coins began being valued in 2010 rising to as high as $0.39.
 Like many commodities, it is supply and demand that pushes the price of these coins up and down. when there is too much demand, the price goes up and vice versa.
 Bitcoins maximum supply cap is 21 million coins.